Moira Décima

 - Quantifying trophic pathways within the lower pelagic food-web using experiments, stable isotopes, pigment-based estimates, and modelling approaches.

-- Understanding the effects of crustacean zooplankton on the marine food-web and carbon export.
+- Understanding the effects of crustacean zooplankton and pelagic tunicates on the marine food-web and biogeochemistry.

-- Assessing the effects of warming and acidification on marine plankton assemblages.
+- Assessing the effects of climate change, including warming, acidification, and extreme events like wildfires and marine heatwaves, on marine plankton assemblages.

 Dante Capone